digital-dream-labs/oskr-owners-manual/doc/tools.md

 **Console Variables**.
 These are used to provide various flags to change behavior of Vector, gather information, and more.

+There are many many options here.
+Most of the options are known internally in the codebase as **Dev Cheats** and are not available on production versions of Vector software.

+To get the full list of variables visit
+<http://localhost:8888/consolevarlist>.
+To get the full list of
+functions visit <http://localhost:8888/consolefunclist>.
+Examples of changing a console variable value and executing a console function can be found in the Examples section of this manual.

 ### WebViz